weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 10. Leave your browser and all tabs open and proceed to the next task.

-## Task 8: Creating an eDiscovery Case
+## Task 8: Create an eDiscovery Case

 In your role as Holly Dickson, Adatum’s Messaging Administrator, you want to continue in your pilot project that examines Microsoft 365’s compliance